bschouteten/bschouteten.github.io/_posts/2024-24-01-Coroutines-in-verilator.md

 # Coroutines

 As we identified previously it's difficult to control multiple signals simultaneously.
 In system Verilog many things can run in parallel, due that everything is clocked and handled according to this clock.
-In our general testbench we also have a very nice clock, so it would be very cool if we could mimic this parallelization in our testbench.
+In our general testbench we also have a very nice clock, so it would be very cool if we could mimic this parallelization.
 Well it's mentioned earlier, threads.
 Using threads would be an option, creating a small thread for certain functionality and kill the thread when it ends.
 This would suit our APB read task in system Verilog very well, however in large designs we would then need to create and control many threads.
 That's not really what we want, making our design way to complex and difficult to handle.
-However the threading idea is not so bad, preferred a small subroutine which could be paused and continued on a clock edge or on finishing a action.
-C++ 20 has introduced something like this, coroutines.
+However the threading idea is not so bad, preferred a small subroutine which could be suspended and resumed on a clock edge or on finishing a action.
+Lukily for us C++ 20 has introduced something like this, coroutines.
 A coroutine can be described as "functions whose execution you can pause", this means we can write the functions almost the same as in system Verilog.

 Let's take an example before we start to go deeper into subroutines.
 As we look into the function below, we can setup the signals just as in system Verilog.
 The execution of this function is stopped and it waits on a event of the clock before it continues execution.
 This is exactly how it works in system Verilog, so this would suit our testbench perfectly.
 Let's go and dig deeper into this and implement it properly.